Police investigating after viral video shows 2 men fighting on MRT train

 The video initially showed the two men squaring up in the middle of the train cabin.

-The pair appeared to exchange words and the dispute soon escalated as they shoved, punched and kicked one another.
+The pair appeared to exchange words and the dispute soon escalated as they shoved, punched and kicked each other.
 Many of the passengers in the cabin moved away from the seats as the two men turned aggressive.

-At the end of the clip, a few commuters were seen pulling the two men from each other.
+At the end of the clip, a few commuters were seen pulling the two men apart.

 The video has garnered more than 7,000 shares in 15 hours, with some netizens praising the commuters who stepped in to stop the fight.